Devsethi3/Quick-Form-Builder/README.md

-# Quick Form App
+# Quick Form Builder

 Welcome to the Quick Form App repository!
 This project is a Next.js-based web application designed to facilitate easy form creation and management.
 With features like drag-and-drop form building, theme toggling, and a personalized dashboard, users can create custom forms, submit data, and manage submissions efficiently.
 The app integrates Prisma and PostgreSQL for data storage and Clerk for secure authentication.

 ## Demo

-Check out the live demo of the Quick Form App [here](https://your-demo-link.com).
+Check out the live demo of the Quick Form App [here](https://quick-form-one.vercel.app).

 ## Preview